Task Force Baum: Camp Hammelburg

 Conditions at the camp were miserable for both the prisoners and their guards.
 The winter of 1944 was considered one of the coldest on record.
-The seven 5-room buildings each were crowded with two hundred men.
+Every one of the 7 five-room buildings were crowded with two hundred men.
 One small room was to house 40 prisoners on bunk beds, while coal was rationed out to heat the furnaces at a rate of just 48 briquettes per stove every 3 days.
 Although some men were able to scavenge for wood nearby, it still was not enough to keep the soldiers warm.
 The average temperature in the rooms at any time was estimated to be 20 °F (−7 °C).

 Food was just as scarce as heat.
 Initially, the men in camps were given a diet of 1,700 calories (7,100 kJ) a day, well below the 2,000 calories recommended daily allowance for men doing no work.
 This was cut even more as supplies ran low and the camp population increased, until an estimated 1,070 calories (4,480 kJ) were distributed daily.
 Many men in the camp suffered dramatic weight loss of more than 50 pounds (23 kilograms) and atrophy of muscles because of the lack of food and subsequent immobility.
 Dysentery due to unsterile conditions and utensils further weakened many men in the camp.

 General Patton assigned the mission to Combat Command B (CCB), 4th Armored Division, commanded by Lt.
 Col. Creighton Abrams.
 Abrams wanted to use his entire combat command (two battalions and supporting artillery) but was overruled, and instead one company of medium tanks, a platoon of light tanks and one company of armored infantry were assigned to the task force.
 The tank battalion commander tabbed to command the mission was ill and suggested that Baum, the battalion S-3, instead lead the task force, which set out on late evening of 26 March.